tensorpack/tensorpack/README.md

 1. Focus on __training speed__.
 	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __efficient way__ with no extra overhead.
-	  On various CNNs, it runs 1.1~2x faster than the equivalent Keras code.
+	  On different CNNs, it runs [1.1~3.5x faster](https://github.com/tensorpack/benchmarks/tree/master/other-wrappers) than the equivalent Keras code.

 	+ Data-parallel multi-GPU training is off-the-shelf to use.
-It runs as fast as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).
+It scales as well as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).

 	+ See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for the benchmark scripts.